minepkg/test-utils/README.md

 ---

 This is a mod that helps you test other mods without distractions.
-It can also help while building creativly.
+It can also help while building creatively.
 Features currently are:

 * lets you change time & weather